 When choosing to receive all webhook events, you may notice this message:

-If you’ve received this message or are otherwise interested in optimizing your setup, you can choose which webhook events to listen for in your Stripe webhooks settings rather than choosing to receive all events:
+If you are interested in reducing the number of webhooks sent to your website, you can choose which webhook events to listen for in your Stripe webhooks settings rather than choosing to receive all events:

-In order to avoid needing to manually add new webhook events when another one is required by WP Simple Pay, we strongly recommend you use ‘receive all events’.
+In order to avoid needing to manually add new webhook events when a future version of WP Simple Pay requires one, we strongly recommend you use ‘receive all events’.